Student Acceptable Use Procedures (AUP)

 Filtering software is used to block or filter access to visual depictions that are obscene and all child pornography in accordance with the Children’s Internet Protection Act (CIPA).
 Other objectionable material could be filtered as identified by the superintendent or designee.

 - Filtering software is not 100% effective.
 While filters make it more difficult for objectionable material to be received or accessed, filters are not a solution in themselves.
 Every user must take responsibility for his or her use of the network and Internet and avoid objectionable sites;

-- Any attempts to defeat or bypass the district’s Internet filter or conceal Internet activity are prohibited: proxies, https, special ports, modifications to district browser settings, and any other techniques designed to evade filtering or enable the publication of inappropriate content;
+- Any attempts to defeat or bypass the district’s Internet filter or conceal Internet activity are prohibited: proxies, https, special ports, modifications to district browser settings, use of personal portable Wi-Fi devices, and any other techniques designed to evade filtering or enable the publication of inappropriate content;

 - E-mail inconsistent with the educational mission of the district will be considered SPAM and blocked from entering district e-mail boxes;

 - The district will provide appropriate adult supervision of Internet use.
 The first line of defense in controlling access by minors to inappropriate material on the Internet is deliberate and consistent monitoring of student access to district computers;